Albury

 Albury displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Albury, as per the latest Census, comprised 62.6% houses and 37.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Albury was at 37.4%, with mortgaged dwellings at 22.6% and rented dwellings at 40.0%.
-The median monthly mortgage repayment in Albury was $1,733, aligning with Non-Metro NSW's average.
-The median weekly rent was $270, compared to Non-Metro NSW's $330.
+Albury's dwelling structures, as per the latest Census, consisted of 62.6% houses and 37.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Albury stood at 37.4%, with mortgaged dwellings at 22.6% and rented dwellings at 40.0%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+Median weekly rent was $270, compared to Regional NSW's $330.
 Nationally, Albury's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing